 Lester Patterson (top) H.A.
-Patterson (bottom)

-It is impossible to realize the history of Camp Patterson without having a sense of both the Mankato Kiwanis and the Patterson family legacies.
+Patterson (bottom) It is impossible to realize the history of Camp Patterson without having a sense of both the Mankato Kiwanis and the Patterson family legacies.
 The relationship between the two has not been altered since the beginning of Camp Patterson.
 Although the Patterson family is no longer around Mankato, the Kiwanis remain a vibrant local service organization supporting such community endeavors like Kiwanis Holiday Lights at Sibley Park, the Thunder of Drums and Kiwanis Dog Park.
 In 1927, the first year of Camp Patterson, the Mankato Free Press described the site as ideal.
 "A sand beach rising with gradual slope to a grove of tall old forest trees, underneath which eleven large khaki tents are arranged in semicircular formation fronting the shores of Lake Washington, is the setting of a beautiful camp which has unlimited possibilities in the way of development."
 Also on site was a five-compartment bathhouse, a 100-foot dock and a cookhouse for making meals.
 Although primitive by today's standards, the Camp Fire Girls had a grand old time as the camp's first residents.
 By 1930, Camp Patterson was organized into 13 weeks of supervised operation.
 Some of the groups that summer were: 41 boys from SS Peter and Paul's parochial school, 43 girls from the same school, five weeks of Minnesota Valley Boy Scouts numbering 197, 140 Camp Fire Girls for two weeks, YMCA boys 85 in number, 60 girls from the YWCA and finally 35 members of Job's Daughters.
 As a respite from rainy weather and a place to gather to eat was a large lodge with a huge stone fireplace.
 Tents with board floors were in place for campers to sleep.
 The beach was described as the finest on the lake with excellent equipment for swimming and diving.
 An article in a 1931 newspaper talked about how safety at the camp was a high priority.
-Each gather to eat was a In 1943 H.A.
-Patt ready to give assistance in case of an accident.
+Each ready to give assistance in case of an accident.
 With a long history of many tragic drownings in area rivers and a desire to have the reputation of Camp Patterson be a good one, safety measures at the swimming beach were numerous.

-Camp Patterson water activities, 1957

-Boy Scout was required to have his own drinking cup as there was no "community cup" at the well.
-An experienced first aid man was the camp experience.
+In 1938, the national Kiwanis Magazine featured Camp Patterson.
+It described how the year before 43 underprivileged children enjoyed

+Outside the cabins, 1951 the camp experience.
 It told how the weeklong outing was under almost perfect conditions and how competent instructors in swimming, watersports, handicraft, woodcraft and sports were on hand.
 Many youngsters who had never had a chance to learn how to swim left camp with a much better ability to handle themselves in the water.
 The article noted how there were six cabins to accommodate 8-12 people each, but there was also three army tents still in use that were nearly beyond repair.
+In 1943 H.A.
+Patterson died and his son Roland gave \$80,000 (in today's dollars) to purchase an additional 5.72 acres for the camp.
+Two cabins a year were being built by the Kiwanis members, sometimes with the help of members of the Elks and Shriners Clubs.
+Also, the Patterson family donated over a half million dollars to build the crafts